brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Deploy a Workflow with Composer/index.md

 > **WARNING:**
 >
-> Composer is an experimental component in FastScore v1.7, and features may be
+> Composer is an experimental component in ModelOp Center v1.7, and features may be
 > subject to change.

-In this example, we'll use FastScore Composer to deploy a multi-model workflow.
+In this example, we'll use ModelOp Center Composer to deploy a multi-model workflow.
 We'll re-use the LSTM model [from the TensorFlow example](../Tensorflow LSTM), and add some extra model stages to do pre- and post-processing of the data for this model.
 We'll be using a mixture of Python 3 and R for our models.

-FastScore Composer is a tool for building and deploying analytic workflows in FastScore.
+ModelOp Center Composer is a tool for building and deploying analytic workflows in ModelOp Center.
 Recall that the LSTM model predicts a CPI-normalized, adjusted S&P closing price based on the previous 30 days' closing prices.
 By using Composer, we'll take in the raw S&P closing prices and consumer price index (CPI) data, produce normalized input for the LSTM model, and then transform the model's output